Le Gorille

 "Le Gorille" is a 1952 song by Georges Brassens, found on his album La Mauvaise Réputation.
 It was also released as a single, with La Chasse Aux Papillons as B-side.

 Lyrics

 The song describes how a group of women in a zoo observe the genitalia of a male gorilla.
 The animal suddenly escapes and all the women, except for a 100-year old lady, run away.
+This leads to the refrain of the song: "Gare au gorille!" ("Watch out for the gorilla!").
 The gorilla, who is in heat, mistakes a judge in a black robe for a woman and rapes him.
 Brassens later reveals that this very same judge had sentenced a man to the guillotine earlier that day and now, just like the convicted criminal, screams in vain for mercy.

 Reception

 Le Gorille was very controversial at the time of its release.
 First of all because of its pornographic lyrics, but secondly also because it took a stance against the death penalty when it was still in effect in France.
 It was banned on all French radio stations.